Chethan-Mns/Hostel-Management-System/README.md

 ## Usage

-To use the Hostel Management System web application, follow these steps:
+To use the Hostel Management System web application, click the link below:

-1. Clone this repository to your local machine.

    - [Hostel-Management_System](https://chethan-mns.github.io/Hostel-Management-System/)

 Open the project folder in your code editor.

 Navigate to the index.html file and open it in your web browser to access the application.